PrestaShop and Shopify are two popular options for building ecommerce websites, but which one is the better choice?

-Shopify doesn’t exactly excel when it comes to order management as standard but it does offer more easy to access bulk tools such as being able to update order statuses, print of packing slips and export orders but if you want to be able to print other order information in Shopify such as invoices or credit notes, you will need app.
+Shopify doesn’t exactly excel when it comes to order management as standard but it does offer easier access to bulk tools such as being able to update order statuses, printing packing slips and exporting orders but if you want to be able to print other order information in Shopify such as invoices or credit notes, you will need an app.

 • Free to install and use